Powell: Federal Reserve on track to cut rates this year with inflation slowing and economy healthy

 The Fed chair also reiterated that the central bank's next meeting in March was likely too soon for a rate cut.
 Most economists think the first cut is likely to come in May or June.

-Nearly all the 19 members of the Fed's policy-setting committee have agreed that cuts in the central bank's key interest rate will be appropriate this year, Powell said in the “60 Minutes” interview.
+With inflation steadily cooling, nearly all the 19 members of the Fed's policy-setting committee have agreed that cuts in the central bank's key rate will be appropriate this year, Powell said in the “60 Minutes” interview.
 A reduction in that rate would help lower the cost of mortgages, auto loans, credit cards and other consumer and business borrowing.

-In December, Fed officials indicated that they envisioned three rate cuts this year, reducing their benchmark rate to about 4.6% by year's end.
+In December, Fed officials indicated that they envisioned three rate cuts in 2024, reducing their benchmark rate to about 4.6% by year's end.
 Powell told “60 Minutes” that that forecast likely still reflected policymakers' views.

+As gauged by the Fed’s preferred measure, inflation fell to just 2.6% in December compared with 12 months earlier.
+And in the second half of 2023, inflation was measured at an annual pace of just 2%, matching the Fed’s target level, down drastically from a peak of 7.1% in the summer of 2022.

+Powell attributed the inflation surge of 2021-2022 to the disruptions of the pandemic, including a shift in spending away from services, like restaurant meals, to goods, like home office furniture and exercise bikes.
+At the same time, COVID closed down or slowed factories across the globe, severely disrupting supply chains and causing widespread shortages of goods and components.
+Both trends, Powell said, accelerated inflation.